-Turn a worn path in your yard where the grass won’t grow into a DIY in a day simple paver stone walkway.
-No special DIY skills needed, just ready-made stepping stones that you can buy at a home improvement store and a shovel.
+Turn a worn path in your yard where the grass won’t grow into a DIY-In-a-Day simple paver stone walkway.
+No special DIY skills needed, just ready-made stepping stones to make a decorative pathway that you can buy at a home improvement store.

 How to Create a Simple Paver Stone Walkway in a Lawn or Yard

-We bought the stone pavers at The Home Depot.
-Ed felt like a samurai using a Fiskars machete to cut out squares of grass the same size as the pavers.
-Once the grass was cut and removed, I placed a paver into the cut-out area.
-EZ!
+- You will feel like a samurai using a Fiskars machete to cut out squares of grass the same size and depth as the pavers.

-We used the squares of cut out grass as sod in worn areas around other sections in the yard.
+TIP: Use the squares of cut-out grass as sod in worn areas around other sections in your yard.

-How to Build a Small Brick and State Patio
+How to Build a Wider Brick and State Walkway

 - Bags of play sand